zchalk/ReadMeGenerator/README.md

 <a name="tests"></a>
 ## Tests
 ***
-undefined
+ldjabc

 <a name="questions"></a>
 ## Questions
 ***
 https://github.com/zchalk
-If you have further questions, suggestions, or business inquiries please contact me via email: mailto:zoechalk1@gmail.com
+If you have further questions, suggestions, or business inquiries please contact me via email: mailto:z@gamil.com